ePages-de/epages-devportal/_posts/2019/2019-03-13-my-switch-from-js-to-ruby.md

 about_authors: ["gsanemeterio"]
 ---

-I am currently part of ePages as software engineer with ruby as language, although before I worked with Angular.
+At the beginning of this year I joined ePages as software engineer with focus on Ruby on Rails, although before I worked with Angular.
+When I first got the opportunity to work as a Ruby developer at ePages, the decision was not easy for me to make.
+But at the end I took the chance.
+I like new challenges and to learn new things, and I saw it was a great opportunity.
+In this post I'd like to share some insights with you on how I got started with Rails.

 ## Learning Rails

-When the opportunity of work in ePages came to me it cost me to take a decision but at the end I take the risk, as I like new challenges and to learn new things and I saw it was a great opportunity.
+In order to learn Rails I started with the famous [Rails tutorial of Michael Hartl](https://www.railstutorial.org/){:target="_blank"}.
+During 3 weeks I was reading and trying it at the same time that I was doing the exercises.
+It's amazing how fast things can be done in Rails!
+When I was done with the tutorial, I started to do pair programming with my teammate right away.
+He explained me the projects and cleared away my doubts about Ruby.
+Shortly after that, I started with my own tasks, and applied what I learned in the tutorial.

 ### Discovering similarities and differences
-Now in ePages I started with the famous [Rails tutorial of Michael Hartl](https://www.railstutorial.org/){:target="_blank"}.
-During 3 weeks I was reading and trying it at the same time that I was doing the exercises.
-It's amazing how fast things can be done in rails!
-One finished the tutorial, I started to do pair programming with my teammate.
-He explained me the projects and cleared my dubs about ruby and, shortly after, I started with my own tasks, and apply that I learned in the tutorial.

-While I was doing the tutorial I was seeing the similar things between rails and another languages with I work before or that I've seen such as Symfony.
+While I was doing the tutorial I recognized the similar things between Rails and another languages with I worked with or that I've seen before, such as Symfony.
-Due to my experience with other languages I could associate concepts of rails with other languages that I know.
+Due to my experience with other languages I was able to associate concepts of Rails with other languages that I know.
-While I was doing the tutorial I was surprise with the easier that rails let to manage the database, thanks to ActiveRecord
+While I was doing the tutorial I was surprised how easy it was with Rails to manage a database, thanks to ActiveRecord.

+Every language is different, and JavaScript and Ruby are not an exception.
-As each language there're differences and js and ruby couldn't been the exception, still today I'm thinking in how I do in javascript and then I search ruby's equivalent.
+I still wonder how I would do things in JavaScript and then I search for an equivalent in Ruby.

-Some of syntax differences with I found are:
+Here are some syntax differences I figured out:

-- In ruby is not necessary type parenthesis to send parameters in a function.
+- In Ruby is not necessary type parenthesis to send parameters in a function.
 - Foreach

 ```ruby